ClaireLevy/PrEP_Study_Analysis/PrEP_Study_Microarray_Analysis.md

 Non-specific filtering
 ----------------------

-I will filter out any probes that are not expressed above the 0.05 p-value cut-off in at least 6 samples.
-I chose 6 because a probe may not be expressed at all in the 8 Enrollment samples (so 0/16 total), but may show up at Visit2 (8 possibilities).
-It would still be biologically interesting if a probe was expressed at Visit2 (and not at enrollment) even if it wasn't in all donors, so I'll require it to show up in at least 6 of them.
+There are 8 donors x 1 tissue type x 2 timepoints = 16 samples in this set.
+I will filter out any probes that are not expressed above the 0.05 p-value cut-off in at least 7 samples.
+I chose 7 because a probe may not be expressed at all in the 8 Enrollment samples (so 0/16 total), but may show up at Visit2 (8 possibilities).
+It would still be biologically interesting if a probe was expressed at Visit2 (and not at enrollment) even if it wasn't in all donors, so I'll require it to show up in at least 7 of them.

 Number of probes removed from the data sets after filtering for expression.
 All started with 47323 probes.